521314/py-faster-rcnn-with-new-dataset/README.md

 (6) In lib/fast_rcnn/train.py import google.protobuf.text_format as text_format, then change the line "pb2.text_format..." as "text_format..."

 #### Step 5: Train your model!
+Before training your model, remember to delete the file "data/cache/*", in case you have any previous training.
 	cd $Faster-RCNN-Root
 	./experiments/scripts/faster_rcnn_end2end.sh 0 VGG16 pascal_voc